rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 ### Publishing to Crates.io

-Now that you've created an account, saved your API token, chosen a name for your crate, and specified the required metadata, you're ready to publish!
+Now that you’ve created an account, saved your API token, chosen a name for your crate, and specified the required metadata, you’re ready to publish!
 Publishing a crate uploads a specific version to crates.io for others to use.

 Take care when publishing a crate, because a publish is *permanent*.
 The